Human trafficking generates an estimated $32 billion per year in revenue. And many of the victims are children.

 - The average age a teen enters the sex trade in the U.S. is 12 to 14 years old.
-Many victims are runaway girls who were sexually abused as children.1
+Many victims are runaway girls who were sexually abused as children.

-- More than 80 percent of the 600k-800k people trafficked across international borders are female and half are children.1
+- More than 80 percent of the 600-800K people trafficked across international borders are female and half are children.

-- As of 2012, over 100,000 U.S. children every year were forcefully engaged in prostitution or pornography.2 That number is sure to have grown in the past five years.
+- As of 2012, over 100,000 U.S. children annually are forcefully engaged in prostitution or pornography.
+That number is sure to have grown in the past eight years.

-Men, if you’ve engaged or used any form of adult entertainment, please consider that you may have supported the cycle of human trafficking.
+Men, if you’ve engaged in or used any form of adult entertainment, please consider that you may have supported human trafficking.
 Just as we would like you to fight to protect your own daughter from any form of exploitation, we’d like you to consider that you’re exploiting someone else’s daughter when you choose to partake in adult entertainment.
 Major events and tourist attractions have become targets to find victims for human trafficking.
 We encourage you to do everything you can to ensure the safety of your kids.
-Here are 26 tips for keeping kids safe from child abduction:
+Here are 26 tips for keeping kids safe from child abduction.